icebob/moleculer-java-site/src/transporters.md

----
-title: Transporters
+## Types of Transporters
----

 In order to communicate with other nodes (ServiceBroker instances) you need to configure a Transporter.
 There are two types of Transporter:

 - **Centralized** Transporters: Transporters using a central server.
 The central server can be, for example, a Redis, NATS, Kafka, MQTT or a JMS server.